 - subcutaneous— under the skin

 The nose spray seems the most popular form of naloxone since it’s arguably the most comfortable to use, but the best dosing method depends on the person who administers the drug.
-If the overdose victim is unconscious, someone else has to apply naloxone.
+If the overdose victim is unconscious, someone else has to apply it.
 Both the nasal spray and auto-injections can be used by either the victim or a bystander.
 Additionally, these forms of naloxone are mostly used at home or in public settings.
 Naturally, only hospitals and medical professionals can administer naloxone using the IV method of injection.

 It Is Not a New Drug

-The World Health Organization (WHO) has two lists of medicines that get updated every two years.
+The World Health Organization (WHO) has two lists of medicines that update every two years.
 WHO first came up with the Essential Medicines List (EML) and the Essential Medicines List for Children (EMLc) in 1977.
 These ever-expanding lists only include the safest and most effective medications for adult and child consumption respectively.
 Everything on these lists is considered by many to be invaluable to the healthcare system.
 Naloxone is on both lists.

-Its Use is Encouraged by SAMHSA
+Naloxone Use is Recommended by SAMHSA

-It is Accessible in the Vast Majority of the U.S.
+It’s Accessible in the Vast Majority of the U.S.

-It Tends to be Expensive
+Naloxone Tends to be Expensive…

 Unfortunately, the high demand for naloxone in recent years has made it somewhat expensive.
 It costs anywhere from $30 to $90 for a full naloxone kit, depending on the brand.
 The five companies that compete to produce brand-name naloxone nationwide are: